Akimbo is proud to support the following Awards

 Sheridan Institute of Technology and Advanced Learning and University of Toronto Mississauga, Art and Art History Program, Oakville and Mississauga, Ontario

 Each Fall since 2005, Akimbo has awarded the "Let's Talk About Me for a Minute" award to an outstanding student in the 4th-year Professional Practices class in the Art and Art History Program.
-The winner has received either free Akimbo services or a one-on-one tutorial in professional development from either Kim Fullerton or Bridget Indelicato.
+The winner receives either free Akimbo services or an Akimbo workshop in artist self-promotion.

 The Images Festival, Toronto

-Sirah Foighel Brutmann will receive $600 toward tuition and expenses at the Independent Imaging filmmaking retreat.
+The 2015 winner is Heidi Phillips of Winnipeg for her film Thunderbolt.
+Heidi Phillips will receive a cash award toward tuition and expenses at the Independent Imaging filmmaking retreat.

-Akimbo Director Kim Fullerton presenting the 2012 Marian McMahon Award in the artist's absence.
+Akimbo Director Kim Fullerton presenting the 2012 Marian McMahon Award.